shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-legacy-insertion-order-details.md

 ## Adding the Insertion Order to Trader Home

 > [!NOTE]
 > **Trader Home** is currently available to a limited set of clients.
-If you use insertion orders and are interested in making **Trader Home** your landing page, reach out to your Xandr representative.
+If you use insertion orders and are interested in making **Trader Home** your landing page, reach out to your Microsoft Advertising representative.

 To track this insertion order in **Trader Home**, click **Add to Trader Home**.
 A card displaying essential information about this insertion order will appear when you navigate to **Trader Home**.